retorquere/zotero-better-bibtex/README.md

 ## Set your own, fixed citation keys

-You can fix the citation key for a reference by adding the text "bibtex: [your citekey]" (sans quotes) anywhere in the "extra" field of the reference.
+You can fix the citation key for a reference by adding the text "bibtex: [your citekey]" (sans quotes) anywhere in the "extra" field of the reference, or by using biblatexcitekey[my_key].

+## Add your own biblatex fields

+You can add any field you like by using something like biblatexdata[origdate=1856;origtitle=An Old Title].

 ## Drag and drop/hotkey citations